tarun-8273/tarun-8273/README.md

 ### ✨ Quick Facts

-- 👨🏽‍💻 Currently working as a Frontend Developer
+- 👨🏽‍💻 Currently working as a DevOps Engineer- Frontend Developer
 - 🌱 Currently learning AWS and AI/ML
 <!--- 🤔 I’m looking for help for my future as a Data Scientist-->
 - 🔍 Curious about anything in the realm of JS, React, React Native Redux, or Firebase?
 Feel free to ask—I'm here to share insights and knowledge! 😄